PHPWord

 Answer:

-tissue is a group of similar cells
+A tissue is a group of similar cells that perform a specific function.

-, a single cell performs all functions.
+In unicellular organisms, a single cell performs all functions.

-and allows organisms to grow larger and more complex.
+It increases efficiency and allows organisms to grow larger and more complex.

-Tissues help in
+Tissues help in repair and regeneration of body parts.

-structural and functional support
+They provide structural and functional support to the body.

 2. What are the differences between meristematic and permanent tissues?